 Have you ever swooned over fabric patterns or clothing patterns?
 Or perhaps you bought something that didn’t really fit you because you liked the fabrics.
 Then, you might be a natural textile designer!
 It’s a job for creative thinkers who enjoy fashion and experimenting with art techniques.
 Designers ranging from William Morris to Cath Kidston have created stunning work that can be found on walls, clothing, bags, and furniture all over the world.
 But how do you break into the industry?

 One of the most durable and functional aspects of decorative arts is the creation of appealing designs on fabrics.
 Fabrics with appealing designs have become an essential part of daily life.
 The art of creating designs for knitted, woven, and non-woven fabrics is known as textile design.
 It also includes fabric embellishments.
-This process entails creating patterns for cloths for household applications such as towels and carpets.
+This process entails creating patterns for clothes for household applications such as towels and carpets.
 Fabrics are created by weaving or knitting and decorated with printing.

 Fabric design entails both the surface and structural design of the fabric.
 It is necessary to have a solid understanding of yarns, weaving, knitting, dyeing, and other finishing processes.
 Beautiful hues, prints, and patterns abound in the world of textile design.
 However, creating an eye-catching design is a more difficult and time-consuming task.
 A thorough understanding of the various aspects of textile production, market demands, and current trends is required.
-Three skills are fundamental for textile design: creative design, working with a proper colour palette and doing repeats.
+Three skills are fundamental for textile design: creative design, working with a proper color palette, and doing repeats.
 It is both challenging and profitable.
 Fabric design is an important skill to learn if you want to be a fashion designer.
 Do you want to know how they are related?
 Fabrics are used to make outfits, and the type of fabric used determines the patterns, designs, and many other elements that will complete the look of the dress.

-The core aspect of textile design is the creation of fabric through the use of various techniques such as printing, weaving, tracing embroidery, and colour detailing.
+The core aspect of textile design is the creation of fabric through the use of various techniques such as printing, weaving, tracing embroidery, and color detailing.
 Once the process has been conceptualized, virtual samples are created, followed by prototypes.

 What does a fabric designer do?